fallen-icarus/cardano-aftermarket/README.md

 The bid can have different terms than the associated Auction UTxO.
 For example, the bid could ask for different NFTs and/or offer different assets than the `startingPrice` from the `AuctionDatum`.
+It can even be a counter-offer to a Spot UTxO.

 #### Closing ClaimBid UTxOs